MicrosoftDocs/architecture-center/docs/microservices/ci-cd-kubernetes.md

 1. Deploy the Helm chart to a QA environment.
 1. An approver signs off before the package moves to production.
 See [Release deployment control using approvals](/azure/devops/pipelines/release/approvals/approvals).
-1. Re-tag the Docker image for the production namespace in Azure Container Registry.
+1. Retag the Docker image for the production namespace in Azure Container Registry.
 For example, if the current tag is `myrepo.azurecr.io/delivery:v1.0.2`, the production tag is `myrepo.azurecr.io/prod/delivery:v1.0.2`.
 1. Deploy the Helm chart to the production environment.

 ![CI/CD workflow](./images/aks-cicd-3.png)